Introduction & General Terms

 Consider Anonymous Browsing

 While server privacy violations are uncommon, they are possible.
-If you want your Internet activities to remain secure use an anonymization system.
-There are several companies that have established reputations for good security, like zeroknowledge.com and anonymizer.com.
+If you want your Internet activities to remain secure, you should consider using an anonymization system.
+There are several companies that have established reputations for good security, such as zeroknowledge.com and anonymizer.com.
 You’ll need to study their websites to learn the details of the services they offer as we do not endorse them.

 Public Access to Posts